Objectives: We sought to evaluate whether socioeconomic status influences outcome after first-time single aortic or mitral valve replacement.

-Design and Patients Between 1st January 1986 and 31st December 2001, 51,844 consecutive patients who underwent primary aortic or mitral valve replacement were registered on the United Kingdom (UK) Heart Valve Registry.
+Design and Patients: Between 1 January 1986 and 31 December 2001, 51 844 consecutive patients who underwent primary aortic or mitral valve replacement were registered on the United Kingdom (UK) Heart Valve Registry.
 Data included age, gender, valve position, type of valve implant, postcode, follow-up time, date and cause of death.
 The Carstairs deprivation score (1991 Census data for the UK) was used to stratify cases by level of social deprivation according to postcodes.

-Conclusions A disadvantaged social background influences negatively long-term survival after aortic or mitral valve replacement especially among women.
+Conclusions: A disadvantaged social background has a negative influence on long-term survival after aortic or mitral valve replacement, especially among women.

 Statistics from Altmetric.com

 There is a growing appreciation of the complex relationship between socioeconomic status and human health.
 Socioeconomic deprivation has been associated with a higher incidence of coronary artery disease (CAD) and a poorer outcome in patients with CAD.1–3 However, the influence of social background on outcome from cardiac surgery remains controversial.
 Higher 3-year mortality rates have been reported after coronary artery bypass grafting (CABG) among disadvantaged patients.4 On the other hand, it was recently found that uninsured patients had a better long-term survival after CABG than insured patients.5 To add to the controversy, socioeconomic deprivation was reported to increase 30-day mortality rate after CABG in one study6 while it had no significant effect in another.7 The influence of socioeconomic status on outcome from valve replacement is not known.
 The aim of the present study was to evaluate the possible impact of socioeconomic status on mortality after first-time single aortic or mitral valve replacement in the United Kingdom (UK).
 Furthermore, we aimed to evaluate any differences in outcome between men and women.